-In the output above you can see that our check "is status 200" was successful 100% of the times it was called.
+In this example, note that the check "is status 200" succeeded 100% of the times it was called.

-You may also add multiple checks within a single check() statement, like this:
+You can also add multiple checks within a single check() statement:

 When this test executes, the output will look something like this: